Photo courtesy of http://liberato.org Ricardo Liberato

 Dragging Stone Up The Ramps

-The ramps in the model have a 1:10 slope.
+The ramps pictured in the model have a 1:10 slope.
 In practice, builders would use whatever slope experience shows optimizes the efforts of the workers.
 1:10 might be a little shallow.
+The block only has to rise 0.75 meters, which is about thigh-high on an adult.

-The ramps modeled here would be about thirty-five or forty feet long, plus a few more feet of flat area at each end.
+The ramps modeled here would be about 10 or 11 meters long, plus a few more feet of flat area at each end.

-A grown man could easily drag 150 pounds up a forty-foot ramp.
-150 pounds is the weight of a two-sheet bundle of 4×8 5/8″ sheetrock, and such bundles are routinely carried away by a single worker when unloading a truck.
+A grown man could easily drag 68 kilos up a forty-foot ramp.
+68 kilos is the weight of a two-sheet bundle of 5/8″ sheetrock, and such bundles are routinely carried away by a single worker when unloading a truck.
 (I know because in my youth I unloaded I don’t know how many tons of them.)

-If three tons, or 6000 pounds, could be lifted by 40 men, then clearly 40 men could drag such a weight up a greased 1:10 incline in a single surge of effort.
-Note that this would be an anaerobic effort–just thirty or forty seconds of hard pulling, not a long slog up thousands of feet of ramp.
+If 2,728 kilos could be lifted by 40 men, then clearly 40 men could drag such a weight up a greased 1:10 incline in a single surge of effort.
+Note that this would be an anaerobic effort–just thirty or forty seconds of hard pulling, not a long slog up a kilometer or two of ramp.

 Style of Use